Household Support Fund

 You will be able to apply online using the Grant Approval website.

 The best way to apply is online as you will receive notification of the decision and can track the application.
-However, residents who are unable to apply online can call 01323 415047 and a member of the team will make the application on your behalf.
+East Sussex Libraries have computers available to access internet services.
+Information on library internet and computer services can be found at

 Are any other types of help on offer?